 Let’s start with a typical domestic hop between Sydney and Melbourne.
 We’re comparing prices between the Virgin Australia website and American Express Travel (with International Airline Program savings), for the same flights departing on the same dates.

 On the flights we searched, Virgin Australia’s website offers the most competitive pricing for Economy Lite and Choice fares.
-But Flex and Business fares were more affordable through IAP – and that’s where the savings kick in.
+But Flex and Business fares were more affordable through IAP.

 On a one-way hop, Virgin was charging $209 direct for a Flex fare, and $359 for Business Class.

-Meanwhile, American Express offered the Flex flight for $205.92 – and with no credit card surcharge on top.
+Meanwhile, American Express offered the Flex flight for $205.92 – and with no credit card surcharge to pay.
 In Business, the savings became more noticeable with Amex priced at $326.24.
 Compared to pricing on the Virgin Australia website, that’s a discount of $32.66 on the one-way Business flight.

 For a single domestic flight booking, the discounts are modest.
 But fly return and you’ve saved twice as much ($65.32 in Business).
 Fly six times a year and you’ve saved significantly more ($391.92).
 Bring a partner along for the journey and those savings could double again ($783.84).
 Bring two children and the initial savings could quadruple ($1,567.68).
 You get the idea.